Sabahat-Jahangir/Sen-Virtual-Assistant-1/README.md

 This is a basic Virtual Assistant built using Python.
 It can perform various tasks like opening websites, telling the time/date, responding to simple voice commands, and providing basic automation features.
-The assistant uses Python libraries like `speech_recognition`, `pyttsx3`, and `webbrowser` to understand and respond to user input.
+The assistant uses Python libraries like speech_recognition, pyttsx3, and webbrowser to understand and respond to user input.

 **🔧 Features:**